 2. AptX Family: Adaptive, Low Latency, and aptX HD

-From this point onwards, fanfares and timpani (having a natural HD quality) – Qualcomm aptX HD appears on the scene.
-It is designed keeping in mind the ever-growing demand for music lovers to experience Hi-Res audio.
-24-bit Bluetooth music quality having frequencies as high as 48 kHz are supported by this advanced codec.
-The signal-to-noise ratio is another great achievement and reaches up to 129 dB.
-This value is unique in the sense that it cannot be found on any modern DAC of the reference level.
+From this moment, Qualcomm aptX HD appears on the scene.
+It was designed with the ever-increasing demand of music lovers for high-quality sound in mind.
+This advanced codec supports 24-bit Bluetooth music quality with frequencies as high as 48 kHz.
+The signal-to-noise ratio is another great achievement and reaches 129 dB.
+This value is unique in that it is not found on any modern reference level DAC.

-Independent tests were conducted by the Salford University, and a quote of the results can be found on the site of the developers which states that after analysis of the results from the test of 24 people who cleared the test, it can be concluded that the test’s participants were not able to consistently detect the difference between 24-bit/96 kHz sound 24-bit/48 encoded and decoded sound kHz aptX HD.
+The University of Salford conducted independent tests, and a quote of the results can be found on the developers’ website, which states that after analyzing the test results of 24 test-takers, it can be concluded that the test participants were not able to consistently detect the difference between 24-bit/96 kHz encoded and decoded 24-bit/48 kHz aptX HD sound.

-Now let’s have a look and do an analysis on aptX HD implementation on the Qualcomm SOC CSR8675 audio chipset as an example.
-It can process end-to-end 24-bit audio, and in comparison to its predecessors, it can process deeper digital signals.
-Due to the sequential coding and decoding during the process of transmission/reception, the reduction in the signal-to-noise ratio is also achieved.
-This technology also claims a reduction in distortion, especially from the 10-20 kHz range.
+Now, let’s look at and analyze the implementation of aptX HD on the Qualcomm SOC CSR8675 audio chipset as an example.
+It can process 24-bit audio signals end-to-end, and, compared to its predecessors, it can handle deeper digital signals.
+Thanks to sequential encoding and decoding during the transmission/reception process, a reduction in the signal-to-noise ratio is also achieved.
+This technology also claims a reduction in distortion, especially in the 10-20 kHz range.

-A programmable 80-MHz RISX processor is being run on the chipset.
-The processing of the audio signals is done by the 24-bit Kalimba DSP processor which is integrated.
-A 24-bit ADC stereo is also on board and has a frequency of range up to 96 kHz.
-A 24-bit DAC stereo, which is also built-in, works to implement sampling frequencies of up to 192 kHz, while the margin is set for the parameters.
+The chipset is equipped with a programmable 80 MHz RISX processor.
+The integrated 24-bit Kalimba DSP processor does the audio signal processing.
+A 24-bit stereo DAC is also on board and has a range frequency of up to 96 kHz.
+A 24-bit stereo DAC, which is also on board, works to implement sample rates up to 192 kHz while the margin is set for the parameters.

 2.1 Qualcomm aptX Adaptive Audio Codec

-The Qualcomm chipset technology developers did not stop there and also offered the aptX Adaptive Audio Codec.
-It has a lesser delay in the dynamic mode, which is considered to be perfect for the headsets used during gaming.
-It also provides an adjustable bitrate, which can be adjusted to the rate of data transfer to ensure seamless communication.
-When it was released, Qualcomm referred to aptX Adaptive Audio as a tuned audio codec, which is dynamic in nature and has backward compatibility with the aptX and aptX HD.
+The developers of Qualcomm chipset technology did not stop there and also proposed the aptX adaptive audio codec.
+It has a lower delay in dynamic mode, which is considered perfect for headphones used during games.
+It also offers an adjustable bit rate, which can be matched to the data transfer rate to ensure seamless communication.
+Upon its release, Qualcomm touted aptX Adaptive Audio as a tuned audio codec that is dynamic in nature and backward compatible with aptX and aptX HD.

-According to the claims of the company, the codec is designed in such a way that it automatically tunes for enduring optimal quality of sound.
-The aptX Adaptive is able to run on two bitrates, i.e., 276 and 420 Kbps.
-In the second version, based on algorithms based on some advanced coding, it even leaves behind the aptX HD concerning certain parameters, including signal to noise, but not by much.
+According to the company’s claims, the codec is designed to automatically tunes itself to ensure optimal sound quality.
+The aptX Adaptive is capable of operating at two-bit rates, namely 276 and 420 Kbps.
+In its second version, based on algorithms using advanced coding, it even lags behind aptX HD in some parameters, including the signal-to-noise ratio, but not by much.

 More than ever, the capabilities and features of Bluetooth 5.0 have become the possessed belongings of the genuine lovers of high-quality music.
 But this does not imply that advancements in Bluetooth technology have not entered into the other domains of multimedia entertainment.